-2022 \$'000 2021 \$'000

-Equity

-Issued capital 3,364 3,364

-Capital profits reserve 78 78

-Cash flow hedge reserve 1,721 1,098

-Equity benefits reserve (93) (227)

-Retained profits 126,898 108,720

-Total equity 131,968 113,033

-Statement of comprehensive income

-Profit after income tax expense 66,778 83,481

-Other comprehensive Income 446 4,858

-Total comprehensive income for the year 67,224 88,339
+2022 \$'000 2021 \$'000 Profit after income tax expense Other comprehensive Income 66,778 446 83,481 4,858 Total comprehensive income for the year 67,224 88,339

 Recognition and measurement - Principles of consolidation

 The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Nick Scali Limited ('Company' or 'parent entity') as of 30 June 2022 and the results of all subsidiaries for the year then ended.
 Nick Scali Limited and its subsidiaries together are referred to in these financial statements as the Group.